Kush-Singh-26/blogs_obsolete/_posts/2025-06-22-Transformer.md

 tags: [NLP]
 ---

-# Attention Is All You Need Implementation
+# Attention Is All You Need Deep Dive

 Transformer architecture was introduced in the paper **"Attention is All You Need"** by [Vaswani et al.](https://arxiv.org/pdf/1706.03762) in the year 2017.
 Transformers allowed to understand the relationships between all parts of an input parallelly.
 This allowed much faster training, better performance, and superior handling of complex tasks like language translation, summarization, and text generation than previous models/architectures like RNNs or LSTMs.
 <br>